AllenInstitute/MIES/Packages/doc/NWB.md

 ## NWB file format description

-- Our data naming scheme is restricted to ~10^6 sweeps per file with single DA/AD channels.
 - Datasets which originate from Igor Pro waves have the special attributes IGORWaveScaling, IGORWaveType, IGORWaveUnits, IGORWaveNote.
 These attributes allow easy and convenient loading of the data into Igor Pro.
-- For AD/DA/TTL groups the naming scheme is data_`XXXXX`_[AD/TTL]`suffix` where `XXXXX` is a running number incremented for every dataset and $suffix the channel number (TTL channels: plus TTL line).
+- For AD/DA/TTL groups the naming scheme is data_`XXXXX`_[AD/TTL]`suffix` where `XXXXX` is a running number incremented for every sweep $suffix the channel number (TTL channels: plus TTL line).

 ### The following tree decsribes how MIES creates NWB files